 The man looks back at his wife.
 They’re baffled by Hanson’s demand, scrambling their brains to give him what he wants.
 “Have you – have you tried a library?”
 The woman asks faintly.

 Hanson isn’t bright enough to tell if she’s serious or mocking him.
-Either way it makes him angry.
+Either way, it makes him angry.
 “Do you think I’m stupid?
-Of course I looked in libraries.
-I looked in hotels, schools and churches too.
+Of course, I looked in libraries.
+I looked in hotels, schools, and churches too.
 Others got to them first.”

 “No, no not at all, we don’t think you’re stupid.”
 The man tries to placate Hanson.
 “We’re just trying to help.”
 Before the Fall, this man and his wife were the type of people Hanson performed menial labor for.
 He trimmed their lawns.
 He parked their cars.
 He catered their dinners and mopped the floor after.
 People like this were polite to him and might even give him a tip for his troubles.
 But he knew they looked down on him.
 They didn’t know about the horrors he witnessed and endured in the uprising.
 They didn’t know how hard he struggled to care for Alex as his mental health worsened.
 They didn’t know Hanson’s story and didn’t care to learn it.

 In a way, people like that reminded Hanson of his fellow soldiers in the jungle not bothering to call the recruits by their names.
 But there was a key difference.
-The soldiers did what they did out of a courtesy to the recruits and to themselves.
+The soldiers did what they did out of courtesy to the recruits and to themselves.
 Learning names in that situation was cruel.
 It was better not to.
 After a recruit lived long enough, his teammates always called him by name, and remembered it even if he fell in battle or disease later.
 The rich people Hanson worked for, on the other hand, sometimes asked what his name was, but soon forgot it.
 It was an empty courtesy and nothing more.

 Hanson realizes he’s wasting his time.
 The man and his wife don’t have a Bible.
 These people aren’t Christians, though they probably wouldn’t admit it amidst the patriotic hysteria of the old world.
 They’re closet atheists who look down on people who believe in God and angels.
 They’ve read the Bible as children in grade school, maybe even had one for show on their bookshelf.
 But they wouldn’t consider it important enough to take on the road.
 He doesn’t judge them for it.
 Hanson couldn’t care less about the Bible either.
 It’s a long boring book.
 Hanson only wants a Bible now because it’s important to Alex.
 “Well, if you don’t have one that’s alright.”
 Hanson shrugs, lifting his gun.

 “No, wait!”
 The man cries.
 “May I?”
 Hanson lets the man carefully open his bag and pull out a book.
 “I taught at university.”
 The man says.
 “We both like to read but we had to pack light.
 So we agreed on one book.”
 He offers it to Hanson.
 “Back in the old American West on Earth, settlers didn’t have much.
 But every home had two books: The Bible, and Plutarch’s Lives.
-If you friend likes the Bible, he’ll probably enjoy Plutarch’s Lives too.”
+If your friend likes the Bible, he’ll probably enjoy Plutarch’s Lives too.”

 “What’s it about?”
 Hanson asks.